lab-grid/flow/README.md

 Once the database, server, and webapp are running, the database itself needs to have its schema setup/updated.

-## Updating your database
+## Finally, update the database

-Whenever changes to the database schema for Flow are made, new migration(s) get created in the server/migrations/versions/ directory.
 To update your database to the latest version, first start the database and server containers, run the relevant docker-compose alias command (above), then run:
 ```sh
 #sh
 ./server.sh db upgrade